How will the markets react to Fed pronouncements this week? The $85 billion question...will finally be answered.

 A Bloomberg survey of analysts forecasts that the Fed will keep mortgage-bond buying at $40 billion per month and only reduce Treasury purchases by $10 billion (to $35 billion per month).
 Some contrarian analysts still think there's a good chance the Fed won't taper at all, given this summer's bond market sell-off and stubbornly weak employment data.

 The downside action last week in the precious metals markets seems to indicate investors now fully expect some tapering to occur.
 Gold and silver got hit especially hard on Thursday, but prices recovered some of those losses on Friday.
 Interestingly, palladium held firm as it managed to eke out a slight gain for the week.

 Fed Critic Reveals in ExclusiveMoney MetalsInterview: "The Free Market Has Already Started to Taper for the Federal Reserve"

-In an exclusive interview for Money Metals Exchange's weekly audio Market Wrap, Fed critic Michael Pento stated that he expects the monetary central planners to continue waging battle against market forces by means of artificial stimulus.
+In an exclusive interview for Money Metals Exchange's weekly audio Market Wrap, Fed critic Michael Pento stated that he expects the monetary central planners to continue waging a battle against market forces using artificial stimulus.

 "The free market has already started to taper for the Federal Reserve," Pento said.